Experience-Monks/detect-media-element-source/README.md

 `timeoutDelay` defaults to 250ms, but can be configured to allow the loop to play for a longer/shorter time before deciding the result.

-If `ignoreCache` is specified, the function will not read or write from localStorage.
+If `ignoreCache` is specified, the function will not read or write from sessionStorage.
 This exists specifically to fix a recent Chrome issue, and the functionality may be removed in later versions of this module.

 ## License